 The most important elements of the Region's natural resource base often occur in a linear pattern of relatively narrow, elongated areas termed "environmental corridors."

 Environmental corridors are generally poorly suited for urban development.
-Their preservation can help avoid serious and costly developmental problems.
+Preserving them can help avoid serious and costly development problems.